The NVIDIA Shield TV offers a wide array of games that you can download from the Google Play Store.

 Originally an Indie game by Amanita Design, Machinarium is a lovable, 2D side-scroller with a captivating art style and a steampunk setting.

-You play as a robot named Josef as you embark on a point-and-click adventure to save your girlfriend.
-You’ll solve numerous puzzles and minigames to further your journey in a completely hand-drawn world.
+You play as a robot, Josef, as you embark on a point-and-click adventure to save your girlfriend.
+You’ll solve numerous puzzles and minigames to further your journey in a hand-drawn world.

-The gameplay is laid-back and has a very artsy feel, but translates to the NVIDIA Shield well.
+The gameplay is laid-back and artsy, but it translates well to the NVIDIA Shield.

-It’s not particularly hard, but it’s not too easy either.
+It’s not particularly hard, but it’s not too easy.
 It’s one of those unforgettable encounters that you can only experience once.
 You’ll likely adore everything from its music to its story.

 It’s not a long game, only clocking in at about 6 hours to finish it.
 At $5.99 on the Google Play Store, it’s certainly worth a playthrough.